ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/portage/ebuild-faq/index.md

 `virtual/target-chromium-os-sdk` package.
 When additional tools are needed, this package can be upgraded and re-merged (see [Adding a Package to the SDK](https://www.chromium.org/chromium-os/build/add-sdk-package)).
-The `build_packages` script ensures that re-merging will add required tools automatically.
+The `cros build-packages` command ensures that re-merging will add required tools automatically.
 Notice that since we are updating the chroot/host, we use the standard `emerge` command that installs packages at the root and uses the host's configuration:

 ```bash
 sudo emerge -a virtual/target-chromium-os-sdk